tramlinehq/tramline/README.md

 SENTRY_DSN=""
 ```

-Once all services on Render are green, it should look like this,
+Once all services on Render are green, your setup should look like this:

 <figure>
   <img alt="render.com services" src="art/render_dotcom_services.png" width="90%" />
 </figure>

 That should be it!
-There's a lot more that one can configure and tweak, but this should be good to get one started.
-You can use the default DNS from `site-web` to launch.
+You can use the default DNS from `site-web` to launch Tramline.
+You can configure and tweak more settings later.

 ## Development 🛠️